RealOrangeOne/traefik-pages/README.md

 This doesn't need to be in the same file as Traefik, but it does need to be accessible to Traefik using a fixed hostname and IP.
 If Traefik is running in host mode (as I do), you'll need to bind `traefik-pages` to an internal interface, and listen to that.

-The labels enable traefik autoconfiguration and configure the service listener.
-Note that the service name should match `$TRAEFIK_SERVICE`.
-The second label can be omitted, but $TRAEFIK_SERVICE will need to match the automatically configured name of the service.
+The label enables traefik autoconfiguration to detect `traefik-pages`.
+Note that `$TRAEFIK_SERVICE` must match the service name created by traefik.

 Next, you'll need to create a HTTP provider for Traefik, using the ports and password previously configured.